Pablo Tigani: Career

 From 1998 to 2001 he was a member of the panel of the accredited Cycle of monthly political, economics and business conferences with Miguel Ángel Broda and Rosendo Fraga.
 In October 2001, he was summoned by the senior judge of the Supreme Court Carlos Santiago Fayt to present his ideas to President Fernando de la Rúa, as a result of his work focused on solving the crisis of the Convertibility in Casa Rosada together with the Chief of Cabinet of the Chrystian Colombo Nation, focused on the structural transformation of the Argentine economy, in a long-term plan called "ARGENJAPAN'S debt solution and the take off of the economy."

 From 2011 to 2017 he worked as a Master's professor at the Universidad Politecnica de Madrid CI BA.
 He is currently professor of postgraduate and Master's degrees at UBA and UADE respectively.

 From 2008 to 2014 he was director of the Fundacion Esperanza for "political and economics research."

 He was chief economist of the Fundacion Esperanza; founding partner of the Argentine Foreign Trade Forum chaired by Daniel Roel Mora, member of the Argentine Institute of Finance Executives (IAEF), member of the Professional Council of Economic Sciences and of the College of Graduated in Economic Sciences.

 Publications

 He was a columnist in the field of Foreign Trade and editor in charge of SMEs in ambito.
-He has been a guest by Bloomberg TV, CNN, EFE, AFP, TVE Televisión Española, Clarín, TN, La Nación, Cronista, INFOBAE, América Economía, BAE Negocios, Fortuna, O’ Glovo, 20minutos, Radio nacional, financial tribune, Perfil, AMERICAN EXPRESS.
+He has been a guest by TVE Televisión Española, Clarín, TN, La Nación, Cronista, INFOBAE, América Economía, BAE Negocios, Fortuna, O’ Glovo, 20minutos, Radio nacional, financial tribune, Perfil, zignox.